 5. Floral Explosion

-Once a global mainstay rarely found in the States, floral and blossom flavors are showing up more often in different food and beverage categories, including soft drinks, tea, confectionery, ice cream, and more, in the U.S. Unique flower flavors include nasturtium, orange blossom, marigold, and hibiscus, which can be found in everything from formal 15-course meals to beers from microbreweries across the country.
+Once a global mainstay rarely found in the United States, floral and blossom flavors are showing up more often in different food and beverage categories, including soft drinks, tea, confectionery, ice cream, and more, in the U.S. Unique flower flavors include nasturtium, orange blossom, marigold, and hibiscus, which can be found in everything from formal 15-course meals to beers from microbreweries across the country.

 6. Audacious Herbs

 Uncommon herbs and wild plants are giving a fresh spin to soups, sauces, dishes, desserts and cocktails, and introducing Americans to more global flavors they crave.
-From grain bowls to salads to pasta dishes, sorrel has grown into a mature ingredient on menus in the U.S., and shiso is being used as a flavor agent in dishes, drinks and desserts.
+From grain bowls to salads to pasta dishes, sorrel has grown into a mature ingredient on menus in the United States, and shiso is being used as a flavor agent in dishes, drinks and desserts.
 Epazote is making the jump from Mexico to the U.S. in multiple dishes and martinis, while hyssop was all over our StarChefs flavor survey, and pairs well with chocolates for desserts.

 7. Adventure in a Glass: Cocktails with Depth

 Bartenders are having a field day becoming mixologists behind the counter thanks to the influx of more interesting spirits.
 Consumers are looking for intriguing fruit and syrup combinations that take influence from the culinary world, focusing on mouthfeel and texture as well as spice and vegetables, and less on high alcohol mixtures without depth.
-Champagne, prosecco, ginger beer and other sparkling cocktails, as well as egg white and foam cocktails, spicy combinations, and earthy flavors like beets, potato, and carrot are on the rise.
+Champagne, prosecco, ginger beer and other sparkling cocktails, as well as egg white and foam cocktails, spicy combinations, and earthy flavors like beets, sweet potato, and carrot are on the rise.

 8. Global Horizons: What’s Next?